-The master/slave address design of a Modbus network enables a Modbus master to communicate with a specific device by using its unique Modbus address.
-This unique identifier, the address, has a range of 1 to 247 and can be located at the beginning of the message that will be sent to the Modbus master.
+The master/slave address design enables a master to communicate with a specific device by using its unique Modbus data address.
+This unique identifier, the address, has a range of 1 to 247.
+And it can be located at the beginning of the message that will be sent to the master.

 A simple Modbus network can have up to 247 connected at one time the same network.
-Each of the 247 connected Modbus devices are assigned their own unique identifier which they will use to communicate with other Modbus devices.
+Each of the 247 connected devices is assigned their own unique identifier which they will use to communicate with other devices.

-Note: Modbus TCP/IP networks can generally support more devices than a traditional Modbus serial network.
+Note that TCP/IP networks can generally support more devices than a traditional serial line.

 In a master and slave configuration, the communication stream is controlled by the Modbus master.
-The Modbus master can request data from or write data to Modbus slave devices across the network using specific register and/or coil addresses.
+The master can request data from or write data to slave devices across the network using a specific register number and/or coil addresses.
 The Modbus slaves on the other-hand can only respond to the master's requests or commands as it is received.

 The Modbus protocol has evolved into several different variations.
-These variations are designed to support Modbus network communications over a variety of physical network layers.
-These variations include Modbus RS-232 and Modbus RS-485, which will support different types of serial connections.
+These variations are designed to support network communications over a variety of physical network layers.
+These variations include Modbus RS232 and Modbus RS485, which will support different types of serial connections.

-There is another variation of the Modbus protocol called Modbus TCP/IP.
+There is another variation of the Modbus protocol is called TCP/IP.

-The Modbus TCP/IP specification was created in response to the expanding usage of Ethernet.
-Since TCP/IP is the transport protocol of the Internet, Modbus TCP/IP, which is simply the Modbus wrapped with TCP/IP, can be used to communicate over a Modbus network structured with an IP connection.
+The TCP/IP specification was created in response to the expanding usage of Ethernet.
+Since TCP/IP is the transport protocol of the Internet, the Modbus TCP/IP specification is simply the Modbus wrapped with TCP/IP.
+And it can be used to communicate over a Modbus network structured with an IP connection.

-Modbus TCP/IP provides a huge set of capabillties because of its compatibility with other TCP/IP support devices and software.
+Modbus internet provides a huge set of capabilities because of its compatibility with other TCP/IP support devices and software.

-For example, a Modbus TCP/IP device that is located halfway across the world in a remote location can be still accessed through the Internet because of TCP/IP.
+For example, a Modbus TCP/IP device that is located in a remote location can be still accessed through the Internet because of TCP/IP.

-Two additional variants of the Modbus protocol are Modbus ASCII and Modbus RTU.
-These variations are optimized for use with ASCII equipment and with Modbus capable RTUs.
-Each of the aforementioned Modbus variants uses a slightly different communication format, allowing users to deploy a Modbus network in the variant that is the most compatible with their other equipment.
+Two additional variants of this protocol are Modbus ASCII and Modbus RTU.
+These variations are optimized for use with ASCII protocol equipment and with Modbus capable RTUs.
+Each of the aforementioned variants uses a slightly different communication format.
+This allows users to deploy a Modbus network in the variant that is the most compatible with their other equipment.

-A master system such as the T/Mon NOC can be what you need for your Modbus network.
-It is a multifunction and multiprotocol system that provides a multitude of features all in a single-platform.
+A master system such as the T/Mon LNX can be what you need for your network.
+It is a multifunction and multiprotocol system that provides a multitude of features all in a single platform.

-Modbus, SNMP, and ASCII are just a few of the many protocols supported by the T/Mon NOC.
-The T/Mon NOC comes with T/Mon GFX which is a graphically user interface for displaying alarms visually on a layered geographical map.
-Built to be the solution for a wide range of problems, it could be exaclt what you need.
+Modbus, SNMP, and ASCII are just a few of the many protocols supported by the T/Mon LNX.
+The T/Mon LNX comes with T/Mon GFX which is a graphical user interface for displaying alarms visually on a layered geographical map.
+Built to be the solution for a wide range of problems, it could be exactly what you need.

-Modbus is a protocol developed in 1979 by Modicon for use with their Programmable Logic Controller (PLC).
-It is a free and open protocol which helped get the protocol adopted by many users and devices.
+A communication protocol developed in 1979 by Modicon for use with their Programmable Logic Controller (PLC).
+It is a free and open protocol that helped get the protocol adopted by many users and devices.

 10BaseT is a twisted-pair cable that is used for LAN and can achieve speeds of up 10Mbps.